 The initial PHA's decision as to whether to accept late billing will be based on internal PHA factors, including the initial PHA's leasing or funding status.
 If the initial PHA has not received an initial billing notice from the receiving PHA within the billing deadline and does not intend to honor the late billing, it will contact the receiving PHA to inform them that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
-In this case, Tthe initial PHA will send the receiving PHA a written confirmation of its decision by mail.
+In this case, the initial PHA will send the receiving PHA a written confirmation of its decision by mail.

-Among other considerations as to whether to accept late billing will be The initial PHA will allow an exception to this policy if the family includes a person with a disability and the late billing is a result of a reasonable accommodation granted to the family by the receiving PHA.
+Among other considerations as to whether to accept late billing will be if the family includes a person with a disability and the late billing is a result of a reasonable accommodation granted to the family by the receiving PHA.